Peanut Butter Pie

 It’s well-suited to football watching or game day gatherings, or even on Thanksgiving as an unconventional pie option.

-It’s really easy, can be made in advance, and stores beautifully in the freezer.
+It’s really easy, can be made in advance, and stores beautifully in the freezer or fridge, depending on how long you want to keep it.

 How to Make Peanut Butter Pie: